danmayer/coverband/README.md

 If you are clearing data on every deploy.
 You might want to write the data out to a file first.
 Then you could merge the data into the final results later.

+__note:__ I don't actually recommend clearing on every deploy, but only following significant releases where many line numbers would be off.
+If you follow that approach you don't need to merge data over time as this example shows how.

 ```ruby
 data = JSON.generate Coverband::Reporter.get_current_scov_data
 File.write("blah.json", data)